 Other Microsoft Mapping Technologies

 Bing Maps can be integrated with other Microsoft software such as Windows Azure, SQL Server, SharePoint, Office, Dynamics CRM and AX to deploy innovative enterprise solutions.
+Learn about other mapping solutions using the Bing Maps Platform.
 For more information about integration, go to Developer Resources and select “Integration with Dynamics, SharePoint, and SQL Server” on the right sidebar.

 You can find the history of Microsoft mapping here.

 Microsoft MapPoint software includes detailed geographic coverage for the United States, Canada, and Mexico (no address find).
 Mapping coverage outside of those regions is limited to political boundaries and populated places.
 MapPoint NA includes more than 200 demographic and consumer profile variables in the United States from data supplied by Applied Geographic Solutions, Inc. (AGS).
 Microsoft provides an additional 45 country-level variables around the world.
 Currently MapPoint software does not include Canadian variables.

 Microsoft MapPoint 2013 Europe provided detailed street-level mapping and address-find capability for Austria, Belgium, Denmark, Finland, France, Germany, Greece, Italy, Luxembourg, the Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, and the United Kingdom.
 In addition, MapPoint Europe provides some street-level coverage, but does not support address find, for Andorra, Bulgaria, Croatia, the Czech Republic, Estonia, Guernsey, Hungary, Ireland, the Isle of Man, Jersey, Latvia, Liechtenstein, Lithuania, Monaco, Poland, Romania, San Marino, Slovakia, Slovenia, and Vatican City.